You can define issuance criteria when configuring service provider (SP) browser single sign-on (SSO) for PingFederate.

-When you multiplex one connection for multiple environments (see Multiple virtual server IDs), consider using attribute mapping expressions to verify the virtual server ID in conjunction with other conditions, such as group membership information, to protect against unauthorized access (see Issuance criteria and multiple virtual server IDs).
+When you multiplex one connection for multiple environments, consider using attribute mapping expressions to verify the virtual server ID in conjunction with other conditions, such as group membership information, to protect against unauthorized access.
+For more information, see Multiple virtual server IDs and Issuance criteria and multiple virtual server IDs.

-Visible and applicable only if Account Linking is the selected identity mapping method (see Choosing an identity mapping method).
+Displayed only if Account Linking is the selected identity mapping method.
+For more information, see Choosing an identity mapping method for SP SSO.

 The HTTP Request context value is retrieved as a Java object rather than text.
 For this reason, attribute mapping expressions are more appropriate to evaluate and return values.